soywiz-archive/haxe-openfl-vfs/README.md

-haxe-nme-vfs
+haxe-openfl-vfs
 ============

-VirtualFileSystem for Haxe NME that abstracts reading files from different sources
+VirtualFileSystem for Haxe OpenFL that abstracts reading files from different sources